Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	node_modules/
 	public/

-This list of ignored files includes your two dependency directories (`node_modules` for your build tools, and `bower_components` for your Origami components), a couple of annoying directories often created by your computer automatically (`.DS_Store` and `.sass-cache`), and finally the `public` directory because the files in there will be generated by the build process and are not part of our application's source code.
+This list of ignored files includes your two dependency directories (`node_modules` for your build tools, and `bower_components` for your Origami components), a couple of annoying directories often created by your computer automatically (`.DS_Store` and `.sass-cache`), and finally the `public` directory because the files in there will be generated by the build process and are not part of our application's source code. `node_modules` is only necessary if you're using Node.JS, like for example, if you went with the Gulp build process.

 Remember that because `.gitignore` starts with a dot, it may not show up in your directory listing, and you may need to toggle an option to make hidden files visible in order to see it.